infinum/eightshift-blocks/README.md

 This file only contains the editor styles for the block.

 ### block-name-style.php
-This file contains editor and frontend styles for the block.
+This file contains the editor and the frontend styles for the block.

 ### manifest.json
 This file contains all the configuration required for a block to work.